-Kx Technology is limitless in its applications, proven by developers around the world who are constantly finding new uses for it.
+The kdb+ database, with its built-in programming language q, is limitless in its applications and proven by developers around the world who are constantly finding new uses for it.
 Some focus on its streaming analytics capabilities and others simply use its historical database to give order to their large-scale data problems.
-The kdb+ database system, with its built-in programming language q, is the foundation of Kx technology, which extends the legacy of vector programming languages.
-Listening to Kx developers, we are constantly expanding its functionality.
+The kdb+ database system is the foundation of Kx technology, which extends the legacy of vector programming languages.
+Listening to kdb+ developers, we are constantly expanding its functionality.

 Q is a vector-based functional paradigm programming language built into the kdb+ database.